 William H. Campbell, Red Green Black Power

-William H. Campbell was introduced to abstraction by his teacher, the great Philadelphia modernist Earl Horter.
-By the mid-1940s he had begun to make large, nonobjective canvases -paintings with no recognizable subject matter, just shape, line, and color.
+Campbell was introduced to abstraction by his teacher, Philadelphia modernist Earl Horter.
+By the mid-1940s Campbell had begun to make large, nonobjective canvases—paintings with no recognizable subject matter.
+His focus was shape, line, and color.
 Here the juxtaposition of red, black, and green creates an optical illusion of depth and spatial recession.